iqbal-rashed/browser-reloader/README.md

 <br>

 ## Contribution
-If you want to contribute or issue any bug, you welcome
+If you want to contribute or report any bug, you welcome

 <br>
 Don't forget to give a star